Physiognomy: Scientific investigation

 This revival has continued in the 2010s with the rise of machine learning for facial recognition.
 For instance, researchers have claimed that it is possible to predict upper body strength and some personality traits (propensity to aggression) only by looking at the width of the face.
-Political orientation can also be reliably predicted.In a study that used facial recognition technology by analyzing the faces of over one million individuals, political orientation was predicted correctly 74% of the time; considerably better than chance (50%), human ability (55%) or even personality questionnaires (68%).
+Political orientation can also be reliably predicted.
+In a study that used facial recognition technology by analyzing the faces of over one million individuals, political orientation was predicted correctly 74% of the time; considerably better than chance (50%), human ability (55%) or even personality questionnaires (68%).
 Other studies have used AI and machine learning techniques to identify facial characteristics that predict honesty, personality, and intelligence.

 In 2017, a controversial study claimed that an AI algorithm could detect sexual orientation 'more accurately than humans' (in 81% of the tested cases for men and 71% for women).
-A director of research of the Human Rights Campaign (HRC) accused the study of being "junk science" to the BBC.
-The director, an 'equity and inclusion strategist' with no scientific background, was criticized by the researchers for "premature judgement".
+The Human Rights Campaign (HRC) accused the study of being "junk science" to the BBC.
+The researchers, Michal Kosinski and Yilun Wang, responded that their critics were engaged in "premature judgement".
 In early 2018, researchers, among them two specialists of AI working at Google (one of the two on face recognition), issued a reportedly contradicting study based on a survey of 8,000 Americans using Amazon's Mechanical Turk crowd-sourcing platform.
 The survey yielded many traits that were used to discriminate between gay and straight respondents with a series of yes/no questions.
 These traits had actually less to do with morphology than with grooming, presentation, and lifestyle (makeup, facial hair, glasses, angle of pictures taken of self, etc.).
 For more information of this sexual orientation issue in general, see gaydar.

-In 2020, a study on the use of consumer facial images for marketing research purposes concluded that deep learning on facial images can extract a variety of personal information relevant to marketers and so users' facial images could become a basis for ad targeting on Tinder and Facebook.
-According to the study, while most of facial images' predictive power is attributable to basic demographics (age, gender, race) extracted from the face, image artifacts, observable facial characteristics, and other image features extracted by deep learning all contribute to prediction quality beyond demographics.

-Theoretical pathways linking facial appearance with psychological traits

-Kosinski (2023) argues that there are three theoretical pathways that could link facial appearance with psychological traits.
-The three pathways are:

-First, facial appearance can shape psychological traits (face→mind pathway).
-The self-fulfilling prophecy effect postulates that people perceived as having a particular attribute are treated accordingly; internalize such attributions; and, over time, may engage in behaviors consistent with others’ perceptions.
-For example, people with larger jaws are perceived as more socially dominant; and thus, with time, may become more so 2011).
-Moreover, face-based perceptions influence consequential outcomes such as the length of prison sentences, occupational success, educational attainments, the chances of winning an election, income, and status.